V-Ray GPU Render Farm: Speed Test & Real Cost (2026)

 Capital vs. variable cost.
 A local RTX 4090 costs $1,600 regardless of whether it's rendering.
 Studios with irregular project flow — peaks around deadlines, quiet periods between — avoid paying for idle hardware under a variable-cost model.

 For full pricing methodology and cost ranges across all supported render engines, see our render farm cost-per-frame guide.
 For RTX 5090 performance data across V-Ray GPU, Redshift, Arnold GPU, and Octane, see our RTX 5090 GPU cloud rendering benchmark.
+And for a deeper breakdown of how OctaneBench-hour billing compares to node-hour and GHz-hour models, our render farm pricing models comparison walks through the math.

 Preparing Your V-Ray GPU Scene for Cloud Rendering